bboc/ogtool/README.md

 ## Plugins for ogtool

-Plugins a are pyton module in the folder `ogplugins`.
+Plugins a are Python modules in the folder `ogplugins`.
 The first line of the module's docstring is the description output by `ogtool list`, the name of the file is the name of the plugin as required by `ogtool run-plugin`.

 Each plugin must implement a method `main(document, config, canvas=None, verbose=None)`, ogtool automatically creates a copy of the OmniGraffle document and hands in the copy as parameter document.
 The config is read from a yaml file and handed in a s a python data structure.